2019 Turkish local elections: 21 July

 The town (belde) of Demirci, in the district of Gülağaç in Aksaray Province, held re-run elections on 21 July 2019.
 The initial election, won by the Great Union Party (BBP) mayoral candidate, was annulled after the YSK cancelled the winning mayor's electoral certificate, leading to the resignation of the entire town council.
-The re-run election was won by the same candidate, this time running under the AKP banner.
+The re-run election was won by the same candidate, this time running under the AK Party banner.

 4 August

 The town (belde) of Suvarlı, in the district of Besni in Adıyaman Province held re-run elections on 4 August 2019.
 The election, originally won by the İYİ Party, was annulled after the winning mayor's electoral certificate was cancelled due to a prior conviction that barred the elected mayor from holding office.
-The re-run election was won by the AKP candidate, who became the first female mayor in the history of the province.
+The re-run election was won by the AK Party candidate, who became the first female mayor in the history of the province.